milesroberts-123/slim-sweep-cnn/README.md

 - [x] add new types of demography

-- [ ] draw parameters from log uniform distribution
+- [x] draw parameters from log uniform distribution

-- [ ] tweak growth rate, add shrinking populations
+- [x] tweak growth rate, add shrinking populations

+- [x] subset data to have a more uniform distribution of fixation times, then train your model

+- [ ] add linkage to deleterious mutations (model beneficial mutation in the center of a functional region under purifying selection)

 - [ ] add hill-robertson interference

+- [ ] include population structure (track time for mutation to fix when it needs to migrate to another population first)

 - [ ] re-write neural network as a function with hyperparameters